ilgattone86/marcus-shop-rails/README.md

 Another thing I would add to this project is a way to track the changes of the data, especially who made the change, a PaperTrail gem would be useful to track the changes of the data.

-### Final notes:
-I know that this project have a lot of missing features, I've tried to cover the most important parts of the project with the time I had.\
-I will be happy to discuss the project with you.